hdShang/arxiv-daily/docs/cs-AI/2025-12-22/papers/251219025v1-the-erasure-illusion-stress-testing-the-generalization-of-llm-forget.md

 ---
 layout: default
-title: The Erasure Illusion: Stress-Testing the Generalization of LLM Forgetting Evaluation
+title: "The Erasure Illusion: Stress-Testing the Generalization of LLM Forgetting Evaluation"
 ---

 # The Erasure Illusion: Stress-Testing the Generalization of LLM Forgetting Evaluation